yanivnizan/knowledge-base/src/documents/ios/store/Store_MainClasses.html.md

 #Main Classes

 Here you can find descriptions of some of the main classes and interfaces of iOS-store.
-These classes contain functionality to perform store-related operations, provide you with different storages, and hold the basic assets needed to operate the store.
+These classes contain functionality for store-related operations such as purchasing, billing, inventory querying and storage.

 ##[SoomlaStore](https://github.com/soomla/ios-store/blob/master/SoomlaiOSStore/SoomlaStore.h)